microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-02.md

 ## Notes & Guidance

 In this challenge, hack participants must use Data Wrangler to prepare the heart dataset for model training.
 The purpose is to focus on transforming and preparing the data for the next challenges.
-They will have the flexibility to either write code in a notebook or leverage Data Wrangler’s intuitive interface to streamline the preprocessing tasks.
+They will have the flexibility to either write code in a notebook or leverage Data Wrangler’s intuitive interface to streamline the pre-processing tasks.

 ### Sections